SuriBabuKola/Kubernetes_CKA/README.md

     ```bash
     kubectl create token <service-account-name>
     ```
     - The output token has an **expiry** (default: 1 hour).
     - You can specify custom expiry using flags.
-  - If you still want a secret like old behavior:
+  - If you still want a secret like old behavior (Non-expiring):
     - You have to **manually create a secret** and bind it.
+      ```yaml
+      apiVersion: v1
+      kind: Secret
+      metadata:
+        name: legacy-token
+        annotations:
+          kubernetes.io/service-account.name: <sa-name>
+      type: kubernetes.io/service-account-token
+      ```
+    - Not recommended due to **security risks** (non-expiring, static token).

 ## Securing Images in Kubernetes
 - **Image Naming Basics:**